nationalarchives/design-system/src/styles/spacing/index.md

 ## Global spacing

+One spacing unit is defined as `16px` by default.
+All margins and paddings are based off this base unit.

 A top margin has been applied to some elements within [TNA Frontend](https://github.com/nationalarchives/tna-frontend) in order to space them evenly on a page.

-The common mixin `space-above` is used to apply a consistent `2rem` margin to the top of elements such as:
+The common mixin `space-above` is used to apply a consistent `2` units (`32px`) margin to the top of elements such as:

 - headings and text (`<h1>`&mdash;`<h6>` and `<p>`)
 - lists (`.tna-ul`, `.tna-ol` and `.tna-dl`)